nebgnahz/mdp-rs/sample.md

 # Slide 2

-Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible."
+> Start by doing what's necessary; then do what's possible; and suddenly you are
+> doing the impossible.

 --------------------------------------------------------------------------------